Oren-H/GradeRecorder/README.md

 - Creating an app like iHW for displaying grade information.

 - Expanding to more schools

+- Add more features such as likelihoods
+    - Highest chance of person having the best/worst GPA
+    - Chances of people getting the lowest and highest scores on a specific assignment in a class
+    - Chances of person being valedictorian

+- Friend groups / people most likely to hate each other by the end of the year

+- Who will fall off the quickest (whether in the social scene or grade scene)

 ## Accessibility and Inclusivity:
 There will be no limits to who can access the website, but some features (such as inputting class specific information) will only be available to students with a harvard westlake email.
 This does not violate the accessibility and inclusivity law since people without a HW email do not constitute a protected class